Quimper: History

-To the cathedral's west are the pedestrianised streets of Vieux Quimper (Old Quimper), which have a wide array of crêperies, half-timbered houses, and shops.
-Near the Episcopal palace, which now holds the Musée départemental Breton (devoted to regional history, archaeology, ethnology and economy) are the ruins of the town's fifteenth-century walls.
+To the cathedral's west are the pedestrianised streets of Vieux Quimper (Old Quimper), which has a wide array of crêperies, half-timbered houses, and shops and cafés.
+Near the Episcopal palace (which now holds the Musée départemental Breton, devoted to regional history, archaeology, ethnology and economics) are the ruins of the town's fifteenth-century walls.
 Nearby is the Musée des beaux-arts de Quimper.
-The museum has a nineteenth-century façade and an entirely rebuilt interior.
-It houses a collection of fourteenth to twenty-first century paintings that includes works by François Boucher, Jean-Baptiste-Camille Corot, Jean-Baptiste Oudry and Peter Paul Rubens, along with canvases by such Pont-Aven School painters as Émile Bernard, Maurice Denis, Georges Lacombe, Maxime Maufra and Paul Sérusier.
+The museum has a nineteenth-century façade and an entirely-rebuilt interior.
+It houses a collection of 14th to 21st-century paintings, including works by François Boucher, Jean-Baptiste-Camille Corot, Jean-Baptiste Oudry and Peter Paul Rubens, along with canvases by such Pont-Aven School painters as Émile Bernard, Maurice Denis, Georges Lacombe, Maxime Maufra and Paul Sérusier.

-The town's best known product is Quimper faience, tin-glazed pottery.
-It has been made here since 1690, using bold provincial designs of Jean-Baptiste Bousquet.
-Quimper has a museum devoted to faience.
-The town's eating establishments boast some of the best crêpes and cider in Brittany.
-The town has also been known for copper and bronze work, food items, galvanised ironware, hosiery, leather, paper and woollen goods.
+The town's best-known product is Quimper faience, a tin-glazed pottery.
+It has been made here since 1690, using the bold provincial designs of Jean-Baptiste Bousquet.
+The city has a museum devoted to faience.
+Quimper has also been known for copper and bronze work, galvanised ironware, hosiery, leather, paper and woollen goods, as well as being a gastronomic destination for its varied regional dishes.

+Adolphe Harré was a French sailor from Quimper who died during World War I along with the 31 crew members of the SS Longwy, a French merchant vessel that was torpedoed off the coast of Scotland in 1917.
+Harré’s body washed ashore in Scotland and was buried in Doune Cemetery in Girvan, South Ayrshire.
+On 12 October 2024, a memorial stele was inaugurated at the Cemetery to honour Harré and the crew of the SS Longwy.
+The ceremony was attended by local authorities, including the First Minister of Scotland, members of the French Navy, and dignitaries from both Scotland and France.
+A wreath was laid on behalf of the mayoress of Quimper and the city, symbolizing the historic ties between the French and Scottish communities, and commemorating the sacrifice of the sailors.